 Day 20: GOBankingRates wants to help you Live Richer.
-Throughout the month of July, we’ll be sharing daily tips for how you can do just that, with advice on budgeting, saving, investing, making the most of your career and managing debt — plus money advice for every phase of your life.
+For a month, we’ll be sharing daily tips for how you can do just that, with advice on budgeting, saving, investing, making the most of your career and managing debt — plus money advice for every phase of your life.
 Check back each day during our 31 Days of Living Richer to learn everything you need to know to set yourself up for financial success and live the richest life possible.

 We spend a good portion of our lives working, so it’s important to find a job you enjoy — or at the very least, that you don’t hate.
 But if you’re really lucky, you may just end up with a job that’s a perfect fit for you.
 So, how do you know if you’ve found this elusive vocation?
 Here are three signs you’ve found your dream job.